yizow/WebPi/www/blog/2020_06_02_Eggs_In_Purgatory.md

 Should not have attempted presentation of layering over rice.
 Much better to have just left it in pot, and scooped out.

 Salt and pepper also seem to be good.
 I added in as very first step with onions and garlic.
 Should make more accurate measurements next time.

+# Iteration 2

+## Cooking tweaks

+I'm cheating when adding brown sugar, maybe adding up to 3, 3.5 teaspoons?
+2 fresh tomatos, 1 15 ounce can of tomato sauce.
+Salt/pepper: 1/2 teaspoon each
+Used one red onion, one yellow onion.
+Diced the tomatos a lot more

+## Takeaway

+Need to use 1/4 teaspoon pepper only

+Tomato sauce does not exactly make it creamier

+Too much onion to tomato ratio.
+Either need less onion, or more tomato/tomato sauce

+Tomato sauce does not have same mass as fresh tomatoes

+I added more spinach than last time, like 3.5, 4 handfuls, and it seems fine. everything shrivels.

+Is a little bit too sweet, can stop cheating as much on the brown sugar.